Stuycs-K/final-project-4-wuj-rahmanz/WORKLOG.md

 ### May 17, 2023

 Researched about Burp Intruder.
-Learned 4 different attack-types: \n ..* Sniper - places each payload into each payload position.
+Learned 4 different attack-types:

+..* Sniper - places each payload into each payload position.

 ### date y